Operation Rubicon: Decryption and geopolitical significance

 On behalf of the German government, the BND received diplomatic and military radio traffic from many states that encrypted with Crypto AG equipment.
 The BND was able to read these communications across the board thanks to manipulated encryption procedures.

-According to the leaked documents, at times over 40 percent of the NSA's total machine decryption could be traced back to Operation Rubicon, which was considered an "irreplaceable resource".
-For the BND, the operation was even more important as the centerpiece of cooperation with the Americans, as it accounted for 90 percent of reports on diplomatic operations, according to CIA figures.
+According to the leaked documents, at times over 40% of the NSA's total machine decryption could be traced back to Operation Rubicon, which was considered an "irreplaceable resource".
+For the BND, the operation was even more important as the centrepiece of cooperation with the US, as it accounted for 90% of reports on diplomatic operations, according to CIA figures.
 At the same time, the weakness of the algorithms of the exported Crypto AG devices continued to be exploited by the BND well after the operation was terminated in 1992, according to media reports.
 For example, Italian traffic was reportedly still being deciphered around 2001.

 The German and U.S. governments were much better informed about domestic and geopolitical events in many countries than was known until the operation was uncovered.
 This subsequently raised questions about the actions or inaction of the actors involved.